geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-17/meeting-transcript.md

 ##### **Ignaciosica** [[00:28:23](https://www.youtube.com/watch?v=jn3no5UZLmI&t=1703)]
 No, but I think I can write.
 Like, for example, with the TensorCores, with three, if I don't add the TensorCores, hand coded optimizations, like the extra upcast and the extra locals.
-There is failings with the...
+There is failings with the..

 ##### **Geohot** [[00:28:42](https://www.youtube.com/watch?v=jn3no5UZLmI&t=1722)]
 I rewrote the Vectorizer.